 Latin name (root phylloxera) for the phylloxera occurring underground at the roots of the vine; see there.

 In Europe, mostly only the reproduction by the root aphids takes place, while the full cycle only takes place in America.
 Only the above-ground cycle produces offspring with new genetic material, as there are only males and females here.
 In root lice, there are only females, which reproduce parthenogenetically and lay 600 eggs.
 Young hatchlings do not infest the roots immediately, but overwinter deep in the soil.
-In spring, they puncture the roots with their proboscis (at half body length) and introduce saliva into the tissue.
+In spring, the roots are punctured with the proboscis (at half body length) and saliva is introduced into the tissue.
 As an almost panic defence reaction of the vine, nodular thickened growths form.
 The aphids then feed on these soft structures, sucking them up.
 The pest can therefore only live by forming galls, because the hard roots themselves could not be gnawed directly.

 In Central Europe, there are usually four to six generations of phylloxera per year.
 The young aphids of the last generation (Hiemalen) form the overwintering form.
 Towards the end of midsummer, nymphs develop, which are larvae with wing attachments.
 These leave the soil and develop into winged vine lice (sexuparae) after their last moult.
 Due to their ability to fly, they can spread relatively quickly to other vineyards, even over long distances, and multiply there.
 The winged pests lay small male and large female eggs on the perennial bark of the vine, which hatch into the sexuales.
 These cannot ingest food and have the sole task of copulation during their life, which lasts only about eight days.